 Judge Wood agreed to his request, but on one condition.
-Her handwritten response can also be seen below.
+Her handwritten response can be seen at the foot of the letter.

 Transcript follows.
 For those wondering, a boy was born.